PracticumAI/fair/README.md

 ![Practicum AI Logo](https://github.com/PracticumAI/practicumai.github.io/blob/main/images/logo/PracticumAI_logo_500x100.png?raw=true)

-## Source data

-The data are derived from the [Pulse Rates Before and After Exercise](http://www.statsci.org/data/oz/ms212.html) dataset and were intentionally made less usable for the exercise.
-We do not wish to imply that any of the issues in the sample datasets are part of the source data!
-The data was supplied by Dr Richard J. Wilson, Department of Mathematics, University of Queensland.
+This series of exercises was developed with funding from NIH.

+The markdown pages are formatted to work with links as submodules of the main [practicumai.ord](https://practicumai.org) site and may not correctly render links within this repository.
+Links in the teacher repository are relative to that repository and are not included in the main website.

+For access to the teacher version of the repositories, please [fill out the Practicum AI instructor application](https://practicumai.org/instructor_app/)